Cap-and-Invest offsets

 Rulemaking to revise offset protocols

-As of July 21, 2025, Ecology has adopted revisions to our Ozone Depleting Substances Protocol based off feedback from the ODS Offset Protocol Technical Working Group and public comments on the rule proposal.
-The new rule and protocol can be found on the rulemaking webpage
+Ecology adopted revisions to our Ozone Depleting Substances Protocol on July 21, 2025 based off feedback from the ODS Offset Protocol Technical Working Group and public comments on the rule proposal.
+Details can be found on the Ozone Depeting Substance Protocol rulemaking webpage

 U.S. Forest Protocol